Georgy Arbatov: Early career

-Arbatov was born the son of a prominent Bolshevik, Arkady Arbatov, who was part of several Soviet trade missions in the 1930s.
+Arbatov was born the son of a Bolshevik, Arkady Arbatov (1898–1954), who was of Jewish origin.
+His father was part of several Soviet trade missions in the 1930s.
 Arbatov fought in the Red Army during World War II, taking part in the Revolution Day parade on Red Square on 7 November 1941 and heading from there to the front lines.
 Arbatov finished the war as chief of staff of the 17th Guards mortar regiment and was awarded the Order of the Red Star in 1943.

 While recuperating from tuberculosis in 1944, Arbatov was in a hospital and read an item in a newspaper report stating that a state institute of international relations was being created in Moscow.
 He applied to attend the school and graduated from the Moscow State Institute of International Relations in 1949, he was awarded a Ph.D. from the same institute in 1954.
 He worked as a journalist and commentator on foreign affairs between 1953 and 1963 at Kommunist and the English language publication The New Times.

 Political scientist

-Arbatov worked at the institute of global economics of the Soviet Academy of Sciences in 1963-64.
+Arbatov worked at the institute of global economics of the Soviet Academy of Sciences in 1963–64.
 He was founder director of the Institute for US and Canadian Studies (ISKRAN) from 1965 to 1995.
 He was appointed director emeritus of the ISKRAN in 1995.
-He was appointed adviser to the Central Committee of the CPSU on US matters in 1964-67.
+He was appointed adviser to the Central Committee of the CPSU on US matters in 1964–67.
 He was elected to the Central Committee in 1990 and served in the Supreme Soviet.
 As an adviser to five General Secretaries of the Communist Party, Arbatov was a frequent participant in arms control negotiations conducted between the US and USSR.
 According to the CIA, Arbatov was an intermediary between the Politburo and the KGB.

 Arbatov became the face of the Soviet Union in the West, where he used his strong, though heavily accented, command of the English language to help foster ties with American officials and to present Soviet views to the American public, sparring on American television with such individuals as General Bernard Rogers, the former commander of NATO regarding the military deterrent in Western Europe to Soviet forces.
 Billy Graham, who had called communism "satanic", said that he had "met a very wonderful official here" after spending three hours together during Graham's 1982 visit to Moscow.
 Arbatov expressed sharp criticism of the Reagan administration, saying that it conducted a "campaign of demonization, of dehumanization of the other side", remarks that led to difficulties for Arbatov in obtaining visas to enter the United States during that period.